 Ross joined Arm in 2016 and leads a fifty-person engineering team that develop tools to support scientists using supercomputers to solve large-scale challenges like weather prediction.
 Ross is known for his positivity and energy, and is committed to building engaged collaborative teams that deliver quality.
 In 13 months, Ross has grown the team from 18 to 50 people, including the successful integration of an acquisition whilst improving diversity.
 Ross’s journey of continual improvement and passion for enriching others gets him out of bed each morning (if it’s not his young children).
 Prior to Arm, Ross has held various engineering and leadership positions in technical start-ups and IBM.
 Parallel to Arm, Ross writes stories and occasionally performs on stage.

-A multi-award-winning engineer and inventor, a non-executive director, advisor, start-up mentor and ambassador, Sylvia has over a decade of experience in the Telecom industry for four mobile generations and was recently recognised as UK's Top 50 Women in Engineering.
+A chartered engineer and technologist, a non-executive director, advisor, and ambassador, Sylvia has over a decade of experience in the Telecom industry for four mobile generations and was recognised as UK's Top 50 Women in Engineering.

 Sylvia is an elected Board Director of CW (Cambridge Wireless) and was appointed to the Advisory Board of UK5G in 2018.
-She was appointed as Vice-chair of UK5G International Working Group in 2019, co-leading development of UK proposition and engagement plan with overseas government and industry bodies.
+She was appointed as Vice-chair of UK5G International Working Group in 2019, co-leading the development of UK proposition and engagement plan with overseas government and industry bodies.
 She has initiated and signed an MoU with 5G-ACIA on behalf of UK5G to accelerate the development of 5G in the UK’s manufacturing sector.
-Sylvia also serves on the IET Digital Policy Panel, helps to raise awareness of societal impacts of emerging technologies and resilience of cross-sector infrastructure.
+Sylvia also serves on the IET Digital Policy Panel, helps to raise awareness of societal impacts of emerging technologies and the resilience of cross-sector infrastructure.